Skip to main content

 note

 Be cautious and use only the official application at stake.fluence.network.
-Never share your private keys or seed phrases with anyone, and always double-check the URL before signing the transactions.
+Never share your private keys or seed phrases with anyone and always double-check the URL before signing a transaction.

 • Top right: The button to connect your wallet to the application.
 Read more on how to connect your wallet to Fluence in this article